InvigoratEU Management Handbook (D1.1, V2)

 This publication by Matteo Bonomi analyses China’s influence in the Eastern Trio and the Western Balkans.

-China’s growing presence in Eastern and Southeastern Europe has become a source of strategic concern for the EU, espescially as global power dynamics shift under the weight of increasing US-China rivalry.
-Once seen primarily as an economic partner, China is now viewed by many in Europe as a systemic rival, particularly due to its trade practices, ambiguous geopolitical positions – such as its stance on Russia’s invasion of Ukraine – and its model of state led development.
+China’s growing presence in Eastern and Southeastern Europe has become a source of strategic concern for the EU, especially as global power dynamics shift under the weight of increasing U.S.-China rivalry.
+Once seen primarily as an economic partner, China is now viewed by many in Europe as a systemic rival, particularly due to its trade practices, ambiguous geopolitical positions – such as its stance on Russia’s invasion of Ukraine – and its model of state-led development.
+Against this backdrop, the report examines China’s influence in nine EU (potential) candidate countries: the Eastern Trio (Georgia, Moldova, Ukraine) and the Western Balkans (Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia, Serbia), assessing the scope and nature of Chinese involvement.

 Find the document here: https://zenodo.org/records/17338857